Pavithra-Veeramani/teamer/README.md

-# Teamer
+# Astro Riders

-Teamer is a football group designed in a way that users can manage and organise the members and events.
-This site allows users to create event, add members to the group, add members to the event and delete event.
+Astro Riders is a football group designed in a way that users can manage and organise the members and Events.
+This site allows users to implement the CRUD operations.

 A live website can be found [here](https://teamer-app.herokuapp.com/).